codemagic-ci-cd/codemagic-docs/content/custom-scripts/publish-app-artifacts-to-app-center.md

 if [[ -z ${apkPath} ]]
 then
-    echo "No ipas were found, skip publishing to App Center" else
+    echo "No apks were found, skip publishing to App Center" else
     echo "Publishing $apkPath to App Center"
     appcenter distribute release \